edean11/3Datajs/README.md

 - _3DATA.getNodeScene,_3DATA.getPopupScene,_3DATA.getNodeRenderer,_3DATA.getPopupRenderer = behave like getCamera() described above

 - _3DATA.remove(objectName) = this removes the specified object from the scene.
 Here, the user must specify the Object Name of the object to be removed.
-This object name can be found/changed by digging through the node scene returned in the _3DATA.create() function
+This object name can be found/changed by digging through the node scene returned in the _3DATA.create() or _3DATA.getNodeScene() functions

 - _3DATA.search(key,value) = searches the scene for any objects matching the key,value pair provided.
-It returns an array of all matching object and colors the matching nodes in the scene according to the defined nodeHighlightColor
+It returns an array of all matching objects and colors the matching nodes in the scene according to the defined nodeHighlightColor

 - _3DATA.zoomNode(zoomObjMesh,zoomOut,showNodeInfo) = this allows the user to define and zoom into a specific node.
 You must provide the entire mesh of the node to be zoomed into, the amount you want to zoom out from that object once zoomed in (i.e. 10,100 etc.), and a boolean value of whether the popup displays when zoomed in